-Julia Roberts was once suggested to play Harriet Tubman
+In 1994, someone thought it'd be okay for Julia Roberts to play Harriet Tubman

 By some metrics, Hollywood has improved its practices when it comes to the mission of "diversity and inclusion" in the last two decades.
 But, given Hollywood's historical treatment of people of color, more specifically Black people and their stories, it's not hard to find examples of mind numbingly bad ideas.
 Take the latest tale circulating the internet: According to Gregory Allen Howard, who wrote the script for the upcoming film Harriet, when he pitched the script to a studio executive in 1994, the executive suggested Julia Roberts play Harriet Tubman.